Adan-Macias/ESPN_Project/README.md

 # ESPN NFL Data Analysis
-Repo for web-scrapping and data analysis for ESPN/NFL stats
+Repo for Webscrapping and Data Analysis for ESPN/NFL stats

-- Web-scraping(Python Beautiful Soup Package) program to parse HTML structures.
+- Webscraping(Python Beautiful Soup Package) program to parse HTML structures.
-- Extracted various tables while also transferring data-frames to Excel worksheets for analysis.
+- Extracted various tables while also transferring DataFrames to Excel worksheets for analysis.
 - Specialized SQL Queries are also integrated into this Python program to retrieve unique and customized NFL statistics from Excel.
-- Produced data visualizations using Matplotlib python library.
+- Produced Data visualizations using Matplotlib python library.

 ### *Code executed after NFL sunday, MNF, TNF*